Q. Can Non-residents and foreign nationals open Asaan account?

 Q. Are there any free services available for Asaan account?

-Yes, one time ATM card and a 25 leaf cheque book will be issued free of cost in addition to one free online transaction per month.
+Yes, 25 leaf cheque book will be issued free of cost in addition to one free online transaction per month.

 Q. Will minors be able to open Asaan account?